- What Cancer Survivors Need to Know About Health Insurance

 - Working It Out: Your Employment Rights as a Cancer Survivor

 Unfortunately, many cancer survivors experience workplace discrimination.
 In fact, one survey found that American workers with cancer are fired or laid off five times as often as other workers.
 This book addresses the employment challenges that many survivors face and offers advice and resources to address those challenges.

 Fatigue - can be an issue for weeks or up to months after treatment.
 It is known that exercise at a moderate level, 4 to 5 times a week for up to an hour a day can improve and slowly decrease fatigue.

 - National Ovarian Cancer Coalition (1-888-OVARIAN) "Ovarian Cancer: Sexuality and Intimacy"

-Nutrition - healthy eating and physical activity after treatment are important as you recover from treatment and begin your life beyond breast cancer.
+Nutrition - healthy eating and physical activity after treatment are important as you recover from treatment and begin your life beyond your gynecologic cancer.

 Peripheral Neuropathy - numbness, tingling sensation or pain in the hands and feet which can take months to repair.
 Peripheral neuropathy involves fine and gross motor skills which can have an effect on writing, buttoning a shirt, gripping a cup and your sense of position.

 Chemo Brain - over the past few years, a lesser-known side effect of cancer treatment-- the cognitive dysfunction commonly called "chemo-brain" has been recognized.